Episode 314: Project Scope Management (Free)

 This episode is sponsored by The PM PrepCast for The PMP® Exam:

 Scope is important because every single one of our projects is launched to deliver something.
 And that something is defined in our scope.
-So Jamal and I not only look at what the state of scope management overall is and how business analysis plays into this, but we end our interview (of course!) with scope management tips and tricks for you.
+So Jamal and I not only look at what the state of scope management overall is and how business analysis plays into this, but we end our interview (of course!) with project scope management tips and tricks for you.
+If you are struggling with project management scope creep, then you will be sure to pick up some handy ideas for getting your scope back under control.
+Enjoy the episode.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.